ITU-BDSA2024-GROUP12/Chirp/docs/report.md

 _Chirp!_ is meant to be deployed to an Platform-as-a-Service (PaaS) like Azure App Service, which will run and host the _Chirp!_ application. [^5]

-Client and server components in a UML Deployment diagram
+Client and server components in a UML Deployment diagram:

 ![Deployed Application](./Images/DeployedApplication.png)